-The Canterville Ghost, ABC
+The Canterville Ghost, on ABC

 Amazon; IMDb; Sonar Entertainment; TV.com; TV Tango; Wikipedia